 Pulsating drumbeats.
 The smell of dumplings, marinated meat, and wok-seared spicy noodles and veggies.
 A dancing lion…..are you in Beijing, Taipei, or Hong Kong?
 Nope!
 You are in Seattle’s Chinatown-International District (The ID for us locals) experiencing Lunar New Year.
 And while globally it will be celebrated from January 25 – February 8th, here in the Emerald City we added a few extra days of fun.
-Our friends at The Stranger have put together a great list of ways to celebrate beginning on January 19th.
+Our friends at The Stranger have put together a great list of Seattle events and ways to celebrate beginning on January 19th.
 But the biggest party of them all will be in the ID on February 8th.

 Where the World Meets Seattle